 WLCG Tier2 Report: A LHC specific consumption report on WLCG Tier2 sites.
 This report is geared to check if pledges are honoured, this means a number of hours must be spent with a certain efficiency that depends on the year.

 InterNGI Report: A detailed report of the relative consumption of resources between countries and NGIs.
-It will allow to set the time and metric used and includes:
+It will allow to set the observation period and metric used and includes:

 A cross-over table with each NGI where rows are NGIs that use resources and columns NGIs whose resources are used.
 The diagonal represents the internal use of resources by each NGI.
 Inside each cell there is a number which represents consumption in the chosen metric, a blue percentage that represents % of consumption in the column, and a red percentage with the % of consumption in the column

-A cross-over table like the mentioned previously, but for countries.
+A cross-over table like the mentioned previously, but for countries

 A matrix of UserDN publication for NGIs (on which the accuracy of InterNGI depends).
 It includes the percentage of sites publishing UserDNs in the NGI, the normalised CPU time without a valid UserDN and % from the total and number of active users in the NGI